Freakwill/pyrimidine/README.md

 ## Idea

-We regard the population as a container of individuals, an individual as a container of chromosomes and a chromosome as a container(array) of genes.

-The container could be a list or an array.
-The container class has an attribute `element_class`, telling itself the type of the elements in it.
+We view the population as a container of individuals, each individual as a container of chromosomes, and a chromosome as a container (array) of genes.
+This container could be represented as a list or an array.
+The Container class has an attribute `element_class`, which specifies the class of the elements within it.

 Following is the part of the source code of `BaseIndividual` and `BasePopulation`.